jfdm/notes/types.md

 ## Properties

-Our typing-system, (the types, syntax, and judgements) is type-safe iff types are preserved during reduction, and that a term will reduce, eventually to a value (a irreducible term).
+Our typing-system, (the types, syntax, and judgements) is type-safe iff types are preserved during reduction, and that a term will reduce, eventually, to a value (an irreducible term).
+There are two important properties of type-systems that we must consider:

 + **Preservation**
   The property that types are preserved during reduction.